Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

-Indeed, since the two individual $e+p$ scattering amplitudes involving the longitudinal photon-quark and the longitudinal photon-proton interactions are imaginary, ${\cal M}_L^{q,p}= i T_{q,p}$, the vanishing of $F_L$ in that limit imposes $T_q^2 + T_p^2 - 2 T_q T_p = (T_q - T_p)^2 \rightarrow 0$.
 Let us stress that Eqs.~\eqref{eq:FL_limit}-\eqref{eq:INT_limit}, are consequence of electromagnetic gauge invariance rather than special features of the model we have considered.
 What is not constrained by general principles is the limiting behavior of the DIS contribution, that at small $x_B$ could as well tend to zero or diverge (in which case, we note that the interference term should also diverge but with opposite sign).
 The fact that it is, instead finite, is a feature of the chosen spectator model, as we will analytically demonstrate in Appendix~\ref{app:low_xB_scaling}, where we will also prove the common $1/Q^2$ scaling behavior.